aimhubio/aim/README.md

 Use `tf:` prefix to select and display metrics logged with tf.summary in the dashboard, for example `tf:accuracy`.

 Tensorboard search example [here](http://play.aimstack.io/explore?search=eyJjaGFydCI6eyJzZXR0aW5ncyI6eyJwZXJzaXN0ZW50Ijp7InlTY2FsZSI6MCwiem9vbU1vZGUiOmZhbHNlLCJ6b29tSGlzdG9yeSI6W10sInBlcnNpc3RlbnQiOnsieVNjYWxlIjowLCJ6b29tTW9kZSI6ZmFsc2UsInpvb21IaXN0b3J5IjpbXSwicGVyc2lzdGVudCI6eyJ5U2NhbGUiOjAsInpvb21Nb2RlIjpmYWxzZSwiem9vbUhpc3RvcnkiOltdLCJwZXJzaXN0ZW50Ijp7InlTY2FsZSI6MCwiem9vbU1vZGUiOmZhbHNlLCJ6b29tSGlzdG9yeSI6W10sInBlcnNpc3RlbnQiOnsiZGlzcGxheU91dGxpZXJzIjpmYWxzZSwiem9vbSI6bnVsbCwiaW50ZXJwb2xhdGUiOmZhbHNlfSwiem9vbSI6bnVsbH0sInpvb20iOm51bGx9LCJ6b29tIjpudWxsfSwiem9vbSI6bnVsbCwiZGlzcGxheU91dGxpZXJzIjpmYWxzZX19LCJmb2N1c2VkIjp7ImNpcmNsZSI6eyJhY3RpdmUiOmZhbHNlLCJydW5IYXNoIjpudWxsLCJtZXRyaWNOYW1lIjpudWxsLCJ0cmFjZUNvbnRleHQiOm51bGwsInN0ZXAiOm51bGx9fX0sInNlYXJjaCI6eyJxdWVyeSI6Imxvc3MsIHRmOmFjY3VyYWN5IGlmIHBhcmFtcy5sZWFybmluZ19yYXRlID4gMC4wMSBvciBuZXQuY29udjFfc2l6ZSA9PSA2NCBvciBwYXJhbXMudGZfbGVhcm5pbmdfcmF0ZSA9PSAwLjAwMSIsInYiOjF9LCJjb250ZXh0RmlsdGVyIjp7ImFnZ3JlZ2F0ZWQiOmZhbHNlLCJncm91cEJ5Q29sb3IiOltdLCJncm91cEJ5U3R5bGUiOltdLCJncm91cEJ5Q2hhcnQiOlsiZXhwZXJpbWVudCJdfX0=)

+## Anonymized Telemetry
+We constantly seek to improve Aim for the communty.
+Telementry data helps us immensely by capturing anonymous usage analytics and statistics.
+You will be notified when you run `aim up`.
+The telemetry is collected only on the UI.
+The python package **does not** have any telemetry associated with it.

+### Motivation
+Aim UI uses segment's analytics toolkit to collect basic info about the usage:
+ - Anonymized stripped-down basic usage analytics;
+ - Anonymized number of experiments and run.
+We constantly improve the storage and UI for performance in case of many experiments.
+This type of usage analytics helps us to stay on top of the performance problem. <br /> _Note: **no** analytics is installed on the Aim Python package._

+### How to opt out
+You can turn telemetry off by setting the `AIM_UI_TELEMETRY_ENABLED` environment variable to `0`.